javihernandez/cas/README.md

 #### Verify CAS server identity
 Every message returned by CAS is cryptographically signed.
-In order to verify the identity of the server is possible to calculate locally the fingerprint and compare it with the following:
+In order to verify the identity of the server you can calculate locally the fingerprint and compare it with the following:

 `SHA256:Re5IAHGkYk32xfnG8txbwJuJPVFe8Mf5AOv3bLg6XsY`